Information on Admissions and Financial Aid

 However, the Department of Spanish and Portuguese accepts only the results of the Internet-based TOEFL (IBT) for the purpose of determining an admitted student’s eligibility for a teaching or research assistantship.
 An overall IBT score of 100 or higher, with a minimum score of 26 on the speaking component, is required before an offer of financial aid can be made.

 Application Procedure: The application procedure for the M.A., M.F.A. and the Ph.D. program requires the submission of (1) the University of Iowa Graduate College application form, (2) three letters of recommendation from faculty members familiar with the student's record, or, for applicants to the M.F.A., letters from writers familiar with the student’s writing, (3) a one- to two-page clearly articulated statement of purpose, (4) official transcripts from all universities and/or colleges attended, and (5) the Graduate Record Examination (GRE).
 In addition, applicants to the M.A. program must submit a paper that shows ability to do linguistic or literary analysis.
 If this paper is written in English, then an additional writing sample in Spanish must also be submitted.
 Applicants to the M.F.A. must submit a sample of creative work in Spanish of at least 30 (but no more than 50) pages of prose fiction or theater or 20 pages of poetry that demonstrate excellent creative potential and native-like proficiency in Spanish.
 Applicants to the Ph.D. program must submit three research papers, which demonstrate achieved excellence in literary or linguistic analysis and argumentation.
 Usually these are papers written during the course of the applicant’s M.A. study.
 At least one of these papers must be in Spanish.
-UI Admissions
+To start the process click on UI Admissions.
+You will be prompted to upload the documents you provide (statement of purpose, writing samples) as .pdf files.

 The Department is committed to providing financial aid to M.A., M.F.A. and Ph.D. candidates in Spanish to support their graduate studies and to enhance their development as teachers and scholars.
 Our primary means of financial support is through teaching assistantships awarded competitively.
 Students who maintain good academic standing (GPA of at least 3.25), meet expectations in their progress toward degree, and maintain a good teaching record may normally expect two years of support while completing the M.A. or M.F.A. degree and four years of post- M.A. support while pursuing the PhD.
 Support beyond four years for the Ph.D. is rare and is awarded only in exceptional circumstances.
 Students who wish to be considered for financial support should apply directly to the department.